danielorn/container-intro/lab2.3/README.md

 web-76b7b5bc56-dp6hg   0/1     Running     0          10s
 ```

-This means that the container inside the pod is not ready and the pod is thus not addd to the service and will not receive any traffic.
+This means that the container inside the pod is not ready and the pod is thus not added to the service and will not receive any traffic.

 As soon as the application is fully started the readiness probe will return HTTP 200 and the pod will be added to the service